janoodleFTW/timy-messenger/README.md

 - Multiple *open or private* channels within groups.
 - Sharing of photos and photo collections.
 - React to messages with emoji.
-- Push-notifications for message and channel updates.
+- Push-notifications for the message and channel updates.
 - Specific channels for events (e.g. containing date, venue).
 - Editing of event channels.
-- Calendar for all upcoming and passed events aggregated over all groups and channels.
+- Calendar for all upcoming and past events aggregated over all groups and channels.
 - English and German localization.
 - RSVP for events.